oconnor663/jacko.io/posts/async_futures.md

     does.
 The short answer is it's a ["procedural macro"][proc_macro] that sets up the Tokio "runtime" and then calls our `async fn main` in that "environment".
-We're not going to get into proc macros in this series, but we'll start to get an idea of what an "environment" means here when we create a global list of `Waker`s towards the end of this post, and we'll keep building on that with "tasks" in [Part Two] and "file descriptors" in [Part Three].
+We're not going to get into proc macros in this series, but we'll start to get an idea of what goes into an async "environment" when we create a global set of `Waker`s in the [Main](#main) section below, and we'll keep building on that with "tasks" in [Part Two] and "file descriptors" in [Part Three].

 [Part Two]: async_tasks.html
 [Part Three]: async_io.html